fedgut/fedgut/README.md

   lookingFor: "Full-stack web developer" || "Back-end developer",
   currentChallenges: "Diving into GraphQL, Python and AWS",
   iLove: [Cooking/Baking, Sci-Fi, Learning, Science],
-  funFacts: ['I have 1 year of remote dev experience',
     'Rock Climbing/Bouldering adventurer',
     'I have a Minor in...
 Molecular Biology!',
     'I know a lot about diamonds',